Advanced Skills Educational Leader (ASEL) Level 5 Apprenticeship

 - Create and articulate a well thought out, ambitious vision of what and how students learn in their subject area.

-Our COVID secure delivery model means teaching staff can complete their training anywhere, including the office, training room or even from home.
+Our secure delivery model means teaching staff can complete their training anywhere, including the office, training room or even from home.

 This programme includes 6 x half-day mandatory training sessions completed throughout the year using secure web-based software.
 Apprentices will attend their tutorials before completing guided study for the rest of that day.